Do you cringe when you see TV commercials that remind the viewers to buy their mother flowers, chocolates, or jewelry for Mother’s Day?

 The same year I lost my mother, my only child passed away three days after Mother’s Day.
 Like many of you, I won’t receive a Mother’s Day gift, a phone call, or a visit from my child.

 Perhaps you have a mother addicted to alcohol or other drugs.
 Because of her substance use, she has failed to be the mother you needed.
 You may not know where she is.

 Three years ago on Mother’s Day, I went outside to enjoy the sunshine.
 A woman rushed out of the neighbor’s home, got into her car and drove away.

 The adult daughter later told me they had an argument and her mother left before they sat for dinner.
 The daughter had cleaned house and prepared a gourmet meal for her mother to no avail.

 Ecclesiastes 3:1 and 4: “There is a time for everything, and a season for every activity under the heavens: a time to weep and a time to laugh, a time to mourn and a time to dance.”

-Dear God, please help me find rest in you.
+Dear God, please help me get through Mother’s Day.
 Amen.

-Application: What will you do this week to accept God’s hope?
+Application: What will you do this week to weep and mourn your losses?